NAVER-INTEL-Co-Lab/gaudi-dash/README.md

 This repository contains the implementation of **Direction-Aware SHrinking (DASH)**, a method for warm-starting neural network training without losing plasticity under stationary conditions in Intel Gaudi.

-We've included code in verify.ipynb and verify_nvidia.ipynb that reports some issues encountered when applying the Sharpness-Aware Minimization (SAM) algorithm in eager/lazy mode with Intel Gaudi.
+We also included code in verify.ipynb and verify_nvidia.ipynb that reports some issues encountered when applying the Sharpness-Aware Minimization (SAM) algorithm in eager/lazy mode with Intel Gaudi.

 ## 📄 Paper